International propagation of the Salafi movement and Wahhabism: Literature

 the Saudi public school religious curriculum continues to propagate an ideology of hate toward the “unbeliever,” that is, Christians, Jews, Shiites, Sufis, Sunni Muslims who do not follow Wahhabi doctrine, Hindus, atheists and others.
 This ideology is introduced in a religion textbook in the first grade and reinforced and developed in following years of the public education system, culminating in the twelfth grade, where a text instructs students that it is a religious obligation to do “battle” against infidels in order to spread the faith.

 A study was undertaken by the Policy Exchange.
 Published material was examined from many mosques and Islamic institutions within the United Kingdom.
 The 2007 study uncovered a considerable volume of Salafi material.
 The preface-wording of the first (of 11 recommendations of the study) says, "The Kingdom of Saudi Arabia must come clean about the publication and dissemination of this material abroad".
 The study report is entitled, The hijacking of British Islam: How extremist literature is subverting mosques in the UK.

 Literature translations

 In distributing free copies of English translations of the Quran, Saudi Arabia naturally used interpretations favored by its religious establishment.
-An example being sura 33, aya 59 where a literal translation of a verse (according to critic Khaled M. Abou El Fadl) would read:
+An example being sura 33, ayah 59 where a literal translation of a verse (according to critic Khaled M. Abou El Fadl) would read:

 O Prophet!
 Tell your wives and thy daughters and the women of the believers to lower (or possibly, draw upon themselves) their garments.
 This is better so that they will not be known and molested.
 And, God is forgiving and merciful.